maxant/kafka-data-consistency/mf/README.md

     npx cypress run --spec "cypress/integration/partner_spec.js" --headless --browser chrome

 ## TODO
+- not only TTL in order to throw out ancient stuff, but also check if the sync timestamp is older than that which is in the DB, prolly best not to write it.
+  - that has an impact on performance, because we now ALWAYS need to read before we write, in order to check if we should write.
 - refactor aweful persistence spread out in contracts
+  - prolly best to not write to redis immediately, but to a request scoped bean, which writes to redis during commit!
 - make contracts send command to pricing, rather than sending it from dsc, so contracts is the orchestrator
 - add condition if too much vanilla and show it on the screen
 - update contract view if bills or cases change -> need to react to changes on other keys than just requestId